 The installation began as a base of operations for the Louisiana Maneuvers in the 1940s.
 The Louisiana Maneuvers trained our troops and prepared them to enter, fight and win World War II.
 It served the 1st Armored Division in the 1950s, and became a basic training post during Vietnam War years of the 1960s and '70s.
 It hosted the 5th Infantry Division (Mechanized) in the 1970s-1980s, and the 2nd Armored Cavalry Regiment in the 1990s.
 The 1st Maneuver Enhancement Brigade, and the 162nd Infantry Brigade were tenant units in the 2000s.
-Fort Polk is now home to the Joint Readiness Training Center, the Army’s Premiere Training Center; the 3rd Brigade Combat Team, 10th Mountain Division; the 115th Combat Support Hospital, the U.S. Army Garrison and Bayne-Jones Army Community Hospital.
+Fort Johnson is now home to the Joint Readiness Training Center, the Army’s Premiere Training Center; the 3rd Brigade Combat Team, 10th Mountain Division; the 115th Combat Support Hospital, the U.S. Army Garrison and Bayne-Jones Army Community Hospital.

-Top attractions in the area include the Fort Polk Museum, but also outdoor fun at Alligator Lake Recreation Area, and Catfish Cove.
+Top attractions in the area include the Fort Johnson Museum, but also outdoor fun at Alligator Lake Recreation Area, and Catfish Cove.
 Other outdoor adventures can be had at Kisatchie National Forest, which features more than 600,000 acres across seven parishes east of the fort.
 Kisatchie Bayou Recreation Area is known for its beaches, camping and bayou canoeing.

 More about BJACH

-On January 22, 1941, shortly after Camp Polk was activated, construction of a 600-bed station hospital began.
+On January 22, 1941, shortly after Camp Johnson was activated, construction of a 600-bed station hospital began.
 Opened on March 17, 1941, as an infirmary commanded by Colonel William Dow, MC, the hospital admitted its first patient in May 1941.

 Ground was broken for the new 169-bed Bayne-Jones Army Community Hospital (BJACH) in June 1978.
 The hospital was dedicated and formally opened August 12, 1983.
 The facility was named in honor of Brigadier General Stanhope Bayne-Jones, MC, U.S. Army, a native of New Orleans, Louisiana.
 A bacteriologist and preventive medicine specialist, General Bayne-Jones achieved worldwide acclaim as the individual responsible for the control of typhus in Europe at the conclusion of World War II.
 He died in 1970 and is buried at Arlington National Cemetery.